 We know that certain groups of species will struggle in coming years and decades.
 Therefore, ethical decisions must be made about supporting those most likely to do better to improve future persistence, or focus on those that will struggle and potentially push them through a period of elevated stress.

+Preventing the collapse of coral reef ecosystems involves preserving ecosystem functioning and doing that involves protecting species diversity.
+Diversity underpins both the functioning and resilience of coral reef ecosystems because inherent variation in species responses to, and recovery after disturbances buffers ecosystems against change and increases stability and functioning (Nystrom et al., 2008; Loreau & de Mazancourt, 2013).
+Protecting and or restoring the entire complement of diversity is however a daunting task.
+By necessity, ecosystem management approaches adopt a triage approach that involves prioritizing the investment of scarce resources in a reduced set of factors that are more manageable.
+In the case of reef restoration, this means identifying which species will pilot the reconfiguration of future reefs under climate change and investing in those species in restoration programs.

+New studies suggest there is some degree of functional redundancy in corals (McWilliam et al., 2018) hence the in order to identify which species provide lasting and novel contributions to ecosystem functioning (i.e. because they contribute to reef growth, the provision of habitat, phylogenetic diversity or other) is it necessary to consider which functions/ traits/ecological characteristics are most desirable…..

 Selecting a group of foundational species for protection or restoration should capture at least three unique dimensions to be successful.
 First, we know that species with certain ecological characteristics are better equipped to avoid sporadic disturbances and resist or recover from large-scale events like fires or marine heatwaves (refs).
 For example, species with larger range sizes are more likely to maintain populations following disturbance (ref).
 Ecologically dominant species tend to bounce back faster following an impact (refs).
 Furthermore, some species are already better at resisting the kinds of disturbances that are expected to become more regular or more intense in the future (e.g., coral bleaching; Loya et al. Hughes et al.). [genetic / faster adaptation example missing.]
 Second, species selection should capture as much of the current phenotypic and demographic variation as possible.
 Indeed, species coexist because none are good in all situations and environments (Chesson, Sale, ).
 Moreover, species that contribute relatively more to ecosystem functions, like primary production and nutrient cycling, tend to have particular life history strategies (i.e., combinations of phenotypic and demographic traits; Darling et al. **, McWilliam et al. 2018; Goreau 1963).
 Many phenotypic traits are evolutionarily conserved, and so choosing an even spread of species across life history strategies will increase phylogenetic diversity (Westoby et al. ).
 The final dimension is restorability, or ease of husbandry.
 If a protection effort is to include restoration, then it must focus on species that are suited to restoration to be successful.
 For example, restoration may be facilitated by the use of species that can be easily propagated in the laboratory via sexual reproduction, grown in nurseries and out-planted or manipulated in the field.
 Furthermore, some phenotypic traits and beneficial characteristics of species make them better candidates for restoration than others.
 For example, it easier to generate coral nubbins from branching species than it is with hemispherical species.